kongware/ftor/README.md

 `$x` provides access to the actual boxed value.
 Please note that there are other types like `Option` that carry out effects which make it useless to retrieve their value, unless you are willing to lose the abstraction.
 Such types have a private accessor `Symbol` only known within the type class.
 As you know there is no real privacy in Javascript, not even with `Symbol`s, but it is strongly recommended in theses cases to access boxed values only through the corresponding type class.

+There is another good reason to restrict the access of certain boxed values.
+As soon as we do without prototypes we lose the implicit link between values and types, but have to infer types mentally.
+This approach is prone to errors, because it is easy to confuse the type of a value and apply the wrong type class.
+With restricted values only the appropriate type class obtains access.

 Why does ftor use `Symbol`s instead of just strings?
 Well, in order to avoid name conflicts strings lead quickly to names like "ftor/map", for instance.
 Such properties are eventually accessed via variables to safe some key strokes. `Symbol`s were designed to circumvent name clashes in the first place.
 There is a naming convention in ftor that every `Symbol` has a leading `$` sign in its name, so that they are not blocked for regular variables.

 While it is somewhat laborious to pass type reps explicitly, they offer the following advantages: